 5. Communicate a Brand Story

 All businesses start with a story.
-It doesn’t necessarily have to be dramatic, but one that speaks about the struggles, the fight, the win, etc. Why?
-Because a story has emotions, identity and most of all talks about solving pain points.
+It doesn’t necessarily have to be dramatic, but one that speaks about the struggles, the fight, the win, etc. Works as a great marketing plan.
+Why?
+Because a story has emotions, identity, and most of all talks about solving pain points.
 If your story addresses any pain point, then it means that your brand/business is directed towards some goals.
 And, one of the aspects of the goals is identifying problems and committing to solving them, something that your target audience is exactly wanting from you.
 This is the elevator pitch!

 Brand stories speak about the business' integrity, commitment to the art, goals towards the community, and, most of all, connects you to your customers.
 In community-driven enterprises, it is all about people and their journeys.
 Sometimes the brand story could also be about your environmental concerns or charity drives.
 But whatever is the story, the emotional quotient does matter representing the value it is adding to their lives.

 One of the most common myths of branding is that it is expensive.
 So, small businesses often feel they should not invest much in it while they start and that they can take up branding as they grow.
 Well, on the contrary, building a relevant content strategy or content marketing per se is actually smart and affordable for all kinds of businesses and helps in reaching their ideal customer.